brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 ## Bonus: EditorConfig <span class="emoji">🐀</span>

-EditorConfig is not exclusive to JavaScript projects, but it's a good idea to use it if you work in a team.
+<dfn>EditorConfig</dfn> is not exclusive to JavaScript projects, but it's a good idea to use it if you work in a team.
 It maintains consistent coding styles for developers working across different editors.

 Just install its extension and create a configuration file to make it work.

 - [EditorConfig's website](https://editorconfig.org/)
 - [Install EditorConfig's extension for VSCode](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)